 Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

-Congressional Democrats are embroiled in the fight to try to compel the release of President Trump's taxes, which he continues to decline to do.
+Congressional Democrats are embroiled in the fight to try to compel the release of President Trump's tax returns, which he continues to decline to do.
 But with the deadline to file taxes coming Monday, it's Democratic candidates who are in the spotlight.

-As Democrats try to grab the higher ground on transparency with regard to their personal finances, so far only three of the almost 20 notable Democratic candidates have released their 2018 returns as of Thursday night.
+As Democrats try to grab the higher ground on transparency with regard to their personal finances, so far only three of the almost 20 Democratic candidates have released their 2018 returns as of Thursday night.

 Sen. Elizabeth Warren of Massachusetts, Washington Gov. Jay Inslee and Sen. Kirsten Gillibrand of New York have released them.
 Gillibrand was the first to do so.
 Sen. Amy Klobuchar of Minnesota has also released 12 years of taxes through 2017 so far.
 Sen. Bernie Sanders of Vermont is pledging to release his by Monday.
-Kamala Harris, Beto O'Rourke, Pete Buttigieg, Cory Booker and others have indicated they will release them, but haven't been specific about when.
+Kamala Harris, Beto O'Rourke, Pete Buttigieg, Cory Booker and others have indicated they will release them but haven't been specific about when.

 "I've put out 11 years of my tax returns, because no one should ever have to guess who their elected officials are working for," Warren said Wednesday.
 "Doing this should be law."